 As I mentioned earlier, the two parties involved in the O.K.
 Corral gunfight were The Lawmen and The Cowboys.

 On The Lawmen side were Virgil, Morgan, and Wyatt Earp, and Doc Holliday.
 While on The Cowboy’s side were Tom and Frank McLaury, Billy, and Ike Clanton and Billy Claiborne.
 But by the time the gunfight ended, Tom and Frank McLaury, and Billy Clanton, were dead.

 The time-travel film crew interviewed six people in total, including Wyatt Earp, Doc Holliday, Kate, Ike Clanton, Colonel Roderick Hafford, and Tombstone’s sheriff, Johnny Behan.
 The movie tries to use the point of view of these six characters to show the misunderstanding that led to the gunfight and the eventual death of three members of the cowboy gang.

 However, of the six witnesses, the two people who most important to the story are Wyatt Earp and Ike Clanton.

-From Wyatt Earp’s perspective, we find out that he believed The Cowboys were out to harm him and his brothers.
-And so he, Doc Holliday, and two other Earp brothers acted first to defend themselves.
+From Wyatt Earp’s perspective, we find out that he believed The Cowboys were out to harm him and his brother, so he, Doc Holliday, and his two brothers acted first to defend themselves.

 However, from Ike Clanton’s perspective, Wyatt and his brothers were after him because of a dispute over a job that went wrong.
 And on realizing that Ike and his gang were defenseless, the Earp brothers seized the opportunity to finish him.